 Oliver Bates is a Researcher in the School of Computing and Communications at Lancaster University.
 Oliver is currently working on FTC 2050, looking to reduce the carbon footprint of urban parcel deliveries.
 Oliver is interested in using ICT to build up new knowledge bases and data sets to encourage more sustainable design and interventions.
 He is also interested in understanding how ICT and data can be used to drive more sustainable policies.
 Oliver’s PhD, supervised by Dr. Hazas, focused on understanding the impacts of media and IT in everyday life.

-Kelly Widdicks is a first year Computer Science PhD student in the School of Computing and Communications, Lancaster University.
+Kelly Widdicks is a Computer Science PhD candidate in the School of Computing and Communications, Lancaster University.
 Her PhD research, co-supervised by Mike Hazas and Adrian Friday, concerns the demand for data and its consequent energy consumption.
 She is interested in exposing the data demand associated with user practices, and discovering effective interventions for its reduction in everyday life.

-Kathy New is a PhD student working on adaptive thermal comfort in non-domestic buildings.
+Kathy New is a PhD student working on adaptive thermal comfort in non-domestic buildings supervised by Adrian Friday, Mike Hazas and Ally Gormally.
+Kathy is funded by CGE (Centre for Global Eco-innovation) and Hardy and Ellis Innovations.
 Kathy has an eclectic background including managing energy efficiency and fuel poverty projects across the North West, teaching (among other things) science, animal management, teacher training, and environmental consultancy work.
 She has worked with private, public and third sector organisations on a range of sustainability projects, and is interested in technological solutions to promote sustainable living, and social justice issues.

 Adrian Friday is a Professor of Computing and Sustainability in the School of Computing and Communications, Lancaster University.
 Adrian is PI on Informing Energy Choices using Ubiquitous Sensing (EP/I00033X/1), which brings together several disciplines to study the GhG impact of our daily lives using a mix of ethnographic fieldwork and Ubicomp probes.
 His recent work concerning everyday practices surrounding food preparation and GHG impact is the topic of a forthcoming EPSRC project, Encouraging Low Carbon Food Shopping with Ubicomp Interventions (EP/K012738/1).